All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 With a diverse and engaging programme of holistic therapies and activities, you will likely find something that you enjoy and get benefit from.

 Group therapy at rehab offers a chance to heal with others around you and benefit the group’s collective life experiences and wisdom.

 Although some people find it challenging to adjust to a group therapy format, most people will ultimately find it to be a valuable part of their rehab experience.

 This experience of community healing can be such a welcome change to the sense of isolation so often felt while a person is still in active addiction.

-Group therapy sessions at drug & alcohol rehab in Stratford Upon Avon will most often be supervised by a professional from the mental health team on site.
+Group therapy sessions at drug and alcohol rehab in Stratford Upon Avon will most often be supervised by a professional from the mental health team on site.

-Individual therapy sessions are a key part of any treatment programme at drug & alcohol rehab in Stratford Upon Avon.
+Individual therapy sessions are a key part of any treatment programme at drug and alcohol rehab in Stratford Upon Avon.